-That means models like the VW e-Up, where a sound symposer is currently optional, will have to offer the system as standard across Europe, although Volkswagen officials told Autocar that implementing the new ruling would be "no problem".
+That means models like the Volkswagen e-up, where a sound symposer is currently optional, will have to offer the system as standard across Europe, although Volkswagen officials told Autocar that implementing the new ruling would be "no problem".
 Other manufacturers including Renault have welcomed the plan.
-The firm's Zoe EV already comes equipped with sound symposers.
-However, the Twizy currently doesn't.
+The firm's Renault Zoe EV already comes equipped with sound symposers.
+However, the Renault Twizy currently doesn't.

 The European Council is expected to give the legislation a green light in the coming months, with the plan already meeting with the approval of the European Parliament.

 A spokesman from the Society of Motor Manufacturers and Traders told Autocar: “Advances [in safety technology] have helped reduce UK road accidents by a third, so the industry is supportive of moves to ensure vehicles can be heard.
 Many electric vehicles are already equipped with systems to alert pedestrians when travelling at low speeds, so this latest set of legislation will ensure a level playing field for all manufacturers as they develop new and existing vehicles.”